neondatabase/neon/test_runner/README.md

 should go.
 `TEST_SHARED_FIXTURES`: Try to re-use a single pageserver for all the tests.

-Let stdout and stderr go to the terminal instead of capturing them:
+Let stdout, stderr and `INFO` log messages go to the terminal instead of capturing them:
-`pytest -s ...`
+`pytest -s --log-cli-level=INFO ...`
 (Note many tests capture subprocess outputs separately, so this may not show much.)